Chapter 1: Guess who came to my deathbed.

 "I'm dead! ...
 You're dead!
 If I am with you, then I must be dead ... or this is a damn hallucination or a nightmare," replied Lord Melbourne confused and scared, holding with his hands to his head.

 "No, you're not dead, William ...
 Me neither, we're not dead, at least in the sense of how mortals understand death ...
-But soon a series of images will come to your mind and you will begin to understand everything, and then I will explain it you ... get ready because it is an amazing vision, I guarantee it," explained Lord Byron in a relaxed tone.
+But soon a series of images will come to your mind and you will begin to understand everything, and then I will explain to you ... get ready because it is an amazing vision, I guarantee it," explained Lord Byron in a relaxed tone.

 Suddenly Lord Melbourne heard a buzzing in his ears, and he suffered a severe pain in the head.
-The pain passed, but then he felt dizzy and closed his eyes, and then inside his head a series of images passed quickly, like an accelerated sequence.
+The pain passed, but then he felt dizzy and closed his eyes, and then inside his head, a series of images passed quickly, like an accelerated sequence.
 And Lord Melbourne began to perceive what seemed like vivid memories ...

 He remembered how Lord Byron then pulled his mouth away from Lord Melbourne's neck, his fangs dripping blood.
-Lord Byron brought one of his own arms to his mouth and with his fangs he bit himself briefly, and then the blood began to flow copiously through the two holes created by the fangs.
+Lord Byron brought one of his own arms to his mouth and with his fangs, he bit himself briefly, and then the blood began to flow copiously through the two holes created by the fangs.
 Then Lord Byron forced Lord Melbourne to open the mouth and placing his arm over open mouth made a stream of blood fall inside.
 Blood flowed down Lord Melbourne's throat to his stomach.

 Lord Byron waited a few moments, and then taking the head of Lord Melbourne gave it a sharp turn, breaking his neck.
 Remembering it, Lord Melbourne felt dread as he felt himself plunging into darkness, and then a feeling that he was leaving his body for a moment, to return immediately in a violent way.
 Lord Melbourne had then opened his eyes abruptly, desperately searching for air like a person drowning when they managed to rescue it and get it out of the water.

 And at that moment Lord Byron had taken Lord Melbourne by the arm, and had forced him to get up, and dragged him almost to a chair where one of the two naked girls rested.
-With the long nail of an index finger Lord Byron made a small wound on the girl's neck, and at that moment Lord Melbourne felt an inexplicable and irrepressible need to bite the girl's neck.
-And so he did, sucking from the wound for a moment, until Lord Byron brusquely pushed him away.
+With the long fingernail of an index finger Lord Byron made a small wound on the girl's neck, and at that moment Lord Melbourne felt an inexplicable and irrepressible need to bite the girl's neck.
+And so he did, sucking from the wound for a moment until Lord Byron brusquely pushed him away.
 Almost immediately Lord Melbourne fell into a state of drowsiness, and his next memory was when he woke up on the couch ...

 "Yes, everything you remember is real, it happened right here," said Lord Byron as if he were inside the mind of Lord Melbourne, seeing what he saw, "You can call it conversion, initiation, rebirth or whatever you prefer ... one of us bites to the person who wants to convert, sucking its blood and inoculating it with poison ...
 Then he deposits his own blood inside that person and forces it to drink it, and then kills it ... it causes it the death quickly and violently.
-But almost immediately the person is resurrected ... at least that seems so, because the soul must return to the dead body and remain inside it.
+But almost immediately the person is resurrected ... at least that seems so because the soul must return to the dead body and remain inside it.
 Finally, you allow the person to drink the blood of a living person ... the person falls unconscious, while the transforming force spreads inside its body like a voracious infection ...
-When it wakes up, person is already one of ours."
+When it wakes up, the person is already one of ours."

 Lord Melbourne, bewildered, saw his own hands and then stroked his own face, as if making sure that everything was physical and real, and that he was still in his body.